jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 fringe of certain parts of American culture:

-* Lethal arms may not be kept in the house, except in conditions of social unrest (America hasn't been in this state since Civil War, regardless of what your cousin in the militia tells you.)
+* Lethal arms may not be kept in the house, except in conditions of social unrest.
+To be clear, America hasn't been in this state since frontier days, regardless of what your cousin in the militia tells you.

-* Baha'i youth are advised to register as conscienscious objectors for draft registration, to allow them to be placed in non-combat positions should their draft be necessary.
+* Baha'is cannot serve in combat roles in militaries.
+Baha'i youth are advised to register as conscienscious objectors for draft registration, to allow them to be placed in non-combat positions should their draft be necessary.